 - They make it easier for you to attain goals: Regular meetings allows for important discussions to unfold around new opportunities, strategic concerns, and bottlenecks as they arise to ensure your organization stays on track to achieve its goals.

 The Potent Power of the Daily HuddleDaily huddles are an absolute necessity as you scale the company.
 Highly successful leaders including John D. Rockefeller and Steve Jobs implemented the daily huddle to continuously scale their business from success to success.
+And is also an important habit in my 10 Rockefeller Habits checklist.

 The daily huddle tracks progress and brings out sticking points that are blocking your execution.
 This will help you avoid minor train wrecks and quickly take advantage of unforeseen opportunities.
 The daily huddle can save everyone an hour or so of needless email updates and ad hoc interruptions.
 Finally, issues that emerge from daily huddles drive the main topics for the weekly meeting.